xvepkj/keybr-Extension/README.md

 # keybr-Extension
-An extension for typing using keybr.com
+A google chrome extension for typing using keybr.com